VPradoB/shimoku_templates/README.md

 To configure your DoctorGO dashboard, you will need to create a .env file in the root directory of your project.
 You can use the .env.example file as a template.

 ## Usage
-To run your DoctorGO dashboard, you can execute the following command:
+To run any of the existing dashboards in the examples directory, you can use the following command:

 ```
-python main.py
+python <dasboard_path/dashboard_v*>
 ```
 This will run a usage example, can see the results at https://shimoku.io/sign-in